lru-cache vs quick-lru vs node-cache vs memory-cache

 • lru-cache:

-Choose lru-cache if you need a simple and efficient Least Recently Used (LRU) cache implementation.
-It is ideal for scenarios where you want to limit memory usage and automatically evict the least recently accessed items when the cache reaches its size limit.
+Choose lru-cache if you need a simple and efficient implementation of the Least Recently Used (LRU) caching algorithm.
+It is ideal for scenarios where you want to limit memory usage while keeping frequently accessed items readily available.

 • quick-lru: